Astilbe: planting, cultivation, maintenance

 Easy to grow, it thrives in rich, deep, always moist, and fertile soil, preferably slightly acidic, in a partially shaded position or under non-burning sun.
 Some hybrids are less demanding in water than other species and are better suited to ordinary soil.

-It is the ideal plant to install in woodland under the canopy of large deciduous trees, by the edge of a pond, and of course in borders, at the edge or back of a bed for the larger specimens.
+It is the ideal plant to install in woodland under the cover of large deciduous trees, by a pond, and of course in borders, at the edge or in the back of a bed for the larger specimens.

-Dwarf species are reserved for cool rockeries or pot cultivation.
+Reserve the dwarf species for cool rockeries or pot cultivation.

 Main species and varieties